phase2/docker-build/README.md

 * Out of the box support for PHP 5.5, Ruby 1.9.3, and Node 0.12.7.
 * Global availability of Composer, NPM v2, Bower, Grunt, and Yeoman.

-For more details of specific packages, libraries, and utiltieis, please see the [Dockerfile](https://bitbucket.org/phase2tech/p2docker/src/master/p2docker-devtools-build/Dockerfile).
+For more details of specific packages, libraries, and utilities, please see the [Dockerfile](https://bitbucket.org/phase2tech/p2docker/src/master/p2docker-devtools-build/Dockerfile).

 ## Drush (Drupal Shell) Configuration